HexHive/JournalBot/README.md

 Create a new slack application from scratch for your workspace on the [Slack API page](https://api.slack.com/apps) and assign basic parameters such as "JournalBot" in `Basic Information`.

 Navigate to `OAuth & Permissions`.
 If your journal channel is public, you need the following scopes: `channels.history, channels.read, chat.write` (adjust accordingly for private channels).
+In the `OAuth & Permissions` you'll also be able to copy the OAuth token to be used in the configuration.
+Just update the `config.ini` with the right `xoxb-XXX-XXX-XXX`.

 You should now be good to go.
 You may need event subscriptions for `message.channels` depending on the setup.